 - swirl of olive oil – to serve

-- toasted pita chips, misc veggies - to serve
+- crackers or toasted pita chips, misc veggies – to serve

 - Drain the garbanzo beans.
 Peel the skin off one at a time (using your thumb and first two fingers), and add beans to food processor.

-- Add tahini paste, freshly squeezed lemon juice, garlic, salt, onion powder, 2 Tablespoons of the pine nuts, 1/2 teaspoon of the Everything But The Bagel Spice, and about half of the water.
+- Add tahini paste, freshly squeezed lemon juice, garlic, salt, onion powder, 2 Tablespoons of the pine nuts, a teaspoon of the Everything Bagel Seasoning, and about half of the water.
 Pulse until smooth.

 - Add water as needed to thin.
 I ended up using more water than I thought I would need, because I like it really smooth.

 - Spoon hummus into a bowl to serve.
-Give the top a couple of swirls of olive oil, and then top with the remaining 2 Tablespoons of pine nuts plus 1/2 teaspoon of the Everything But the Bagel Spice.
-Serve with veggies and pita chips.
+Give the top a couple of swirls of olive oil, and then top with the remaining pine nuts plus more of the Everything Bagel Spice.

 - Peeling the skin off of the garbanzo beans is necessary to get a creamy texture.